 You Can Listen To Compassion’s Caress While Reading

-(This music can be found on “Compassion’s Caress” Music CD in the store)
+(This music can be found on “Compassion’s Caress” Music CD on the Music for You page)

 The Alchemy of Suffering

 “Whether Joy and Laughter or Pain and Tears, remember:

 True Reality (not that culturally fabricated to provide humans with a sense of reality) is the Oneness-of-all (not the divisions produced in societies), and Power of Love (again, not what is culturally defined, but what is found in solitude – as odd as that may seem.
 Only in solitude will you discover the Love beyond what humans can find through relationships.)
 Discovering and integrating the Oneness-of-all and the Power of Love is ever Reachable and Eternal,” When you have expanded your sense of reality, you have greater perception when going through personal suffering: